ankaAR/bestiario5e/_creatures/baphomet.md

 ***Gore*** Ataque de arma cuerpo a cuerpo: +17 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 17 (2d6 + 10) puntos de daño perforante.

-***Resistencia Pavorosa*** Each creature of Baphomet's choice within 120 feet of him and aware of him must succeed on a DC 18 Wisdom saving throw or become frightened for 1 minute.
-A frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+***Resistencia Pavorosa*** Each creature of Baphomet's choice within 120 feet of him and aware of him must succeed on a DC 18 Wisdom saving throw or become asustado for 1 minute.
+A asustado creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 These later saves have disadvantage if Baphomet is within line of sight of the creature.
 If a creature succeeds on any of these saves or the effect ends on it, the creature is immune to Baphomet's Resistencia Pavorosa for the next 24 hours.

 ### Acciones Legendarias